Journal

 Trigger scenario

-Example
+Example scenario

 Alternative that loses: flat 12% increase to all customers, because weak-fit cohorts churn first.

-- Which cohort has highest margin leakage?
+- Which cohort has the highest margin leakage?

 - Where is value realization strongest?